 - Leave the mirror glaze to cool.
 You want to pour it over the cake when it is in between 32-37C (90-100F).
 It should be liquid enough to pour, but viscous enough to not flow off completely again.

 Layer 1: Take your cooled down cake and cut it down horizontally so you end up with two thin cakes.
 If your top is very domed (we're using very little leavening agents to prevent just that) you might want to straighten it a little bit, but it doesn't have to be perfect.
-Take the bottom half of the cake, place it back in the spring form.
-Take half of the cake syrup you made and spread it over the cake.
+Take the bottom half of the cake.

-Layer 2: Take the praline crunch and spread out over the cake.
-If it got too solid, give it a slight heat boost in the microwave and feel free to break it into smaller pieces.
+Layer 2: Take the praline crunch and spread out over the cake layer.
+If it got too solid, give it a slight heat boost in the microwave and stir it through.
 Place the cake in the fridge to set.

 Layer 3: Take half of the freshly made Bavarian cream and spread it in an even layer over the cake.
 Place it back in the fridge and leave it until it is slightly firm and strong enough to hold a next layer without collapsing.
 (Do not store the 2nd half of cream in the fridge, it will thicken too much.)

-Layer 4: place the second layer of cake on top of the cake and coat with the remainder of your syrup, try to spread the syrup evenly that all parts are soaked similarly.
+Layer 4: place the second layer of cake on top of the cake.

-Layer 5: Spread the remainder of the cream on top, again, try to get the top as straight as possible.
-Leave to firm up in the fridge again.
+Layer 5: Spread the remainder of the cream on top, again, try to get the top as straight as possible and coat all the sides as well.
+Leave to firm up in the fridge.
 You want it cooled down properly after this step, that will help the chocolate mousse to set properly.